Your Next Media Interview: How to Look Great on TV

 • And more

-The big thing to keep in mind is, like dressing for a TV appearance as a man, to make yourself look respectable.
-Aim for maturity and a conservative dress style rather than a more relaxed or casual outfit that shows too much skin.
+The big thing to keep in mind is, like dressing for a TV appearance as a man, always look to bring out your best.
+Aim for maturity and a conservative dress style rather.
 Consider your brand identity and what you are known for and make sure what you wear matches the company persona.

 Special Considerations for Camera Interviews for Men and Women